-Comparisons with other OECD countries are available using a different measure, the Gini coefficient.54 Gini coefficients measure income inequality, with a score of 100 indicating perfect inequality and a score of 0 indicating perfect equality.
+Comparisons with other OECD countries are available using a different measure, the Gini coefficient.55 Gini coefficients measure income inequality, with a score of 100 indicating perfect inequality and a score of 0 indicating perfect equality.
 Around the year 2000, New Zealand's score of 33.9 indicated higher inequality than the OECD median (30.1) and a ranking of 18th out of 25 countries.
-Northern European countries had the least income inequality, Denmark ranking lowest with a Gini coefficient of 22.5.
-New Zealand's score was slightly higher than Canada (30.1), Australia (30.5) and the United Kingdom (32.6), and lower than the United States (35.7).55 The 2004 figure for New Zealand was 33.5.
+Northern European countries had the least income inequality, with Denmark having the lowest Gini coefficient of 22.5.
+New Zealand's score was slightly higher than those for Canada (30.1), Australia (30.5) and the United Kingdom (32.6), and lower than that for the United States (35.7).56 The 2004 figure for New Zealand was 33.5.